What are the Application Requirements?

-Applications will not be accepted without an employer consultation.
-If you’re not comfortable, take a look at our resources to help you reach out!
-We know it can be awkward to ask for an informational interview but it’s an important life skill, and The ASPIRE Challenge is a great excuse to contact someone.
-Take this rare opportunity and reach out to someone new!
+Applications will be accepted without an employer consultation; however, we strongly encourage you to get feedback from an employer on your idea as it will only strengthen your idea and your opportunities.
+We know it can be awkward to ask for a meeting with someone new, but it’s an important life skill, and The ASPIRE Challenge is a great excuse to try it out.
+We’ve even developed resources Resume Writing: Getting Your Brain Into It and Preparing to Meet with Your Idea Mentor to help you!
+Take this rare opportunity to reach out to someone new.

 I realize this is an individual challenge, but can I work in a group?

-There’s a lot of group challenges out there and you work in a lot of teams at school.
-This is an opportunity to show us what you can do, and the reason why we accept applications in any format.
-We all have different strengths, we don’t expect you to be the best at everything, that’s why we’re evaluating on impact, originality and practicality of your idea, not how pretty or what format your application is.
+There’s a lot of group challenges out there and we know you work in teams at school.
+This is an opportunity to show us what you can do, and it’s also part of the reason why we accept applications in any format.
+We all have different strengths – we don’t expect you to be the best at everything – that’s why we’re evaluating impact, originality and practicality of your idea, rather than the format of your application.

 Why do I need to submit my resume?

-The employers we work with are excited to see the resumes of 2ndyears who so driven that they have made time to apply for The ASPIRE Challenge.
+The employers we work with are excited to see the resumes of second-year studentswho are so driven that they have made time to apply for The ASPIRE Challenge.
 By submitting your resume you’re getting noticed early.
 We also want to give you feedback.
-There’s a lot of resume advice available online and on-campus, but it doesn’t always help you target your transferable skills for a career in Financial Services.
-We’re giving every single applicant individualized feedback so that you can stand out to campus recruiters.
+There’s a lot of resume advice available online and on-campus, but it doesn’t always help you target your transferrable skills for a career in Financial Services.
+We’re giving every single applicant individualized feedback so that you can stand out to campus recruiters from Financial Services organizations.

 Why complete this challenge when I could be applying to jobs?

-If you win a place at the Innovation and Industry Insight weekend you have a 1 in 3 chance of securing a summer internship with 10 of the leading employers in Canada, we challenge you to find better odds anywhere else!
+If you win a place at the Innovation and Industry Insights Weekend you have a chance to secure a paid summer internship with a leading employer in Canada.

-Do I have to want to have a career in Financial Services to participate?
+Do I have to want a career in Financial Services to participate?

 Not at all!
 We certainly understand that Financial Services is not the career destination for everyone.
 However, we’d like the opportunity to showcase the innovative thinkers in the industry and hope that this experience will help you learn about the amazing opportunities in the sector!